Small-Angle Scattering: Scattering Efficiency

 All other cases result in $b_i \neq b_j$ and therefore

 This then results in

-Here $\sqrt{\langle b^2\rangle} = b_{coh}$ signifies the coherent scattering length density, since it contains information about the structure of the sample via $\vec{r_{ij}}$ and $\sqrt{\langle b^2\rangle-\langle b\rangle^2} = b_{inc}$ is the incoherent cross section not containing any information about the sample structure.
-This cannot be suppressed instrumentally, therefore often isotopes with low incoherent scattering length are chosen in neutron scattering to suppress the incoherent background.
-Both coherent and incoherent scattering lengths can separately used together with Eq.\ref{eq:SLD} to obtain the corresponding scattering length densities.
+Here $\sqrt{\langle b^2\rangle} = b_{coh}$ signifies the coherent scattering length, since it contains information about the structure of the sample via $\vec{r_{ij}}$ and $\sqrt{\langle b^2\rangle-\langle b\rangle^2} = b_{inc}$ is the incoherent scattering length not allowing for coherent constructive interference.
+This cannot be suppressed instrumentally; therefore, isotopes with low incoherent scattering length are often chosen in neutron scattering to suppress the incoherent background.
+Both coherent and incoherent scattering lengths can be used separately together with Eq.\ref{eq:SLD} to obtain the corresponding scattering length densities.

+For the calculations above it is useful to recall the difference between the squared mean $\langle x\rangle ^2$ and the mean squared $\langle x^2\rangle$.
+Mean squared squares every value, sums it up and then divides by the number of values, which therefore is a combination of autocorrelation and fluctuations around zero, while squared mean measures the coherent average overall.
+They are connected by the variance $\langle x^2\rangle - \langle x \rangle ^2 = Var(x)$, which makes it immediately apparent than a strongly fluctuating sample (in this case a lot of different scattering centers) result in a high variance, low autocorrelation (with identical scatterers) and a large incoherent background.
+This can also be seen with the example of a simple statistical white noise signal (see Fig. \ref{fig:MeanSquaredSquaredMean}).